Miccighel/MichaelSoprano/content/home/academic_activity.md

   - 15th Italian Research Conference On Digital Libraries (IRCDL 2019), Pisa.

 - **Mentoring**:
-  - Co-supervision of the theses of 6 Master (MSC), 13 Bachelor (BSC) Students, and various students advanced projects and seminars
+  - <b>Co-supervision</b> of the theses of 7 Master's (MSc) and 13 Bachelor's (BSc) students, as well as various advanced projects and seminars.

 - **Affiliations**:
   - Member of the [Social, Mobile, Data, & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/) (SMDC).